RenzoMaggiori/Wolfram/README.md

 ## Overview

 Wolfram is a project aimed at implementing Wolfram's elementary cellular automaton in the terminal using Haskell.
-The elementary cellular automaton follows rules 30, 90, and 110, with the possibility of implementing additional rules as a bonus.
+The elementary cellular automaton follows rules 30, 90, and 110.
 The cellular automaton exists in an infinite space, allowing unseen parts to affect future generations.

 ## Features